St Hilda's

 Student Support

-We are proud of our professional support systems and our people because they care deeply and are here to wrap support around the students.
-We are here to help our young people be the best versions of themselves.
+We are proud of our relational support systems and our kaiako because we care deeply and are here to wrap support around our rangatahi.
+We are here to help our young people become the best versions of themselves.
 This can include recognising when they are doing well and helping them lean into their learning edges and become comfortable with discomfort.

 Chaplaincy: Our Chaplain, Dr Gillian Townsley, actively creates a supportive and communal environment by working closely with our students and staff.
 Time is taken to understand the spiritual and emotional needs of our students with empathy and without any bias.